 Like punnets, plastic trays have also become a mainstay of produce and fresh food aisles.
 And like punnets, in many cases the plastic is not thick enough to be classified as rigid, making it unrecoverable.
-There are a massive range of alternatives to these plastic trays, all of which reduce the amount of plastic produced.
+There are a massive range of produce packaging alternatives to these plastic trays, all of which reduce the amount of plastic produced.

-Recently, we’ve brought out sugarcane bagasse produce trays for people looking for a strong, reliable and sustainable alternative to plastic.
+Recently, we’ve brought out sugarcane bagasse produce trays for people looking for a strong, reliable and sustainable produce packaging alternative to plastic.
 With high wet strength, sugarcane fibre outclasses cardboard and performs on par with plastic for typical use!